timrpeterson-lab/pubmedquery-tim/README.md

 5. generate gene_paper pivot table `disease_paper.php`

 6. analyze data with MySQL.
+The main issue with the data is that english words don't get recognized well.
+There are genes with official NCBI symbols like "MICE", "SET", "MET", and "COPD", that add noise to the returned results.
+Other genes like p53 have official symbols "TP53" that aren't as commonly used.
+The solution is manual curation.
 See this file for documentation on what each query does: `morpheome-db-queries.sql`

 7. Perhaps the most useful query for MORPHEOME for top-cited gene ranking is described below.
 It returns a ranked list of all the genes that co-occur with a given search term, in this example "osteoporosis".
 It is slow (can be 30s), so it needs optimization if it will be used on a website.
 Perhaps, we need a index on some of the JOINed tables?